 - Durable 24″ long x 2″ O.D. aluminum pipe and heavy-duty aluminum mounting bracket & bolts

-- All metal components are aluminum, brass and stainless steel
+- All metal components are aluminum and stainless steel

 - Includes the Dock Pole Bushing